Lynn Woolsey: Controversies

-Stewart Pearson letter
+Stuart Pearson letter

-On December 2, 2003, Woolsey wrote a letter on behalf of Stewart Pearson, the son of one of her senior aides, who had pleaded guilty to rape.
+On December 2, 2003, Woolsey wrote a letter on behalf of Stuart Pearson, the son of one of her senior aides, who had pleaded guilty to rape.
 In a letter written on her official congressional stationery, she asked the judge to consider mitigating circumstances and show leniency.
 The judge in the case was not swayed by the letter, and sentenced Pearson to eight years in prison, the maximum allowed under the plea bargain.
 Woolsey has apologized for writing the letter, saying she did not know all the facts; the victim did not accept her apology.

 Objection to 2004 presidential election results

 Woolsey was one of thirty-one House Democrats who voted to not count the electoral votes from Ohio in the 2004 presidential election.
 President George W. Bush won Ohio by 118,457 votes.
 Without Ohio's electoral votes, the election would have been decided by the U.S. House of Representatives, with each state having one vote in accordance with the Twelfth Amendment to the United States Constitution.